Animadversio/Animadversio.github.io/_drafts/2019-06-28 Constrained CMA-ES Algorithm.md

 As $A=VD^{1/2}$ and normally $D$ is arranged by the value of eigenvalue of $\Sigma$, the first vertical vector $A_1=\sqrt \lambda_1 v_1$ is the direction corresponding to the largest eigen value, i.e. the longest axis of the ellipsoid, i.e. the direction that sphere gets most extension.
 And lower vectors corresponds to shorter axis.

-Thus the point of CMA-ES is to morph this gaussian ellipsoid in a sensible way to sense the gradient of the landscape and migrate to the minimum / maximum.
+Back to the main subject, the point of CMA-ES is to morph this gaussian ellipsoid in a sensible way to sense the gradient of the landscape and migrate to the minimum / maximum.
+So how is this achieved computationally?

 ## Ellipsoid Morphing in Covariant Matrix Adaptation

+Note that, for non-eigen vector direction $y$, $y^T\Sigma y=\|A^Ty\|=Var(y^Tx)$ describe the distribution / expansion on the $y$ axis.
+Thus the simple way to expand or contract the distribution in some direction is to add rank-1 matrix to the covariate matrix $\Sigma+ cyy^T$ would expand the distribution in y direction if $c>0$.

+So for CMA-ES, we want the distribution to expand in the direction that is most probable to yield lower objective functions.

+# Boundary Handling Method